DeadlyArtist/UniqueWarriors/README.md

 # Cyberfantasy: Unique Warriors
-A Cyberfantasy TTRPG created for epic combats in a mix of magical High Fantasy and interdimensional SciFi.
+A Cyberfantasy TTRPG created for epic combats in a mix of dystopian Cyberpunk, magical High Fantasy, and interdimensional SciFi.

 ## About
 A Cyberfantasy flavored TTRPG about tactical combat where you juggle a lot of options, as the best action highly depends on the current situation.
 During character creation and as you level up, you can choose your options with a very high degree of customizability.
 Level 1-4 are tutorial levels ideal for newcomers, whilst experienced players usually start at level 5.
 With 30 levels in total, more than enough progression is provided to support long campaigns.